coskuntekin/middleman_starter_kit/README.md

 Middleman v4 starter kit template created for middleman front-end development.
 If you wonder about middleman please [check out here](https://middlemanapp.com/)

-## Break Line Changes
+## Breaking Changes

-In Middleman (v4.3.0.rc.1) if you got some error when you run Middleman please use `NO_CONTRACTS=true bundle exec middleman server` instead of `middleman` or `middleman server`
+In Middleman (v4.3.0.rc.2) if you got some error when you run Middleman please use `NO_CONTRACTS=true bundle exec middleman server` instead of `middleman` or `middleman server`

 [More info](https://middlemanapp.com/basics/build-and-deploy/)